 Hiking with my dogs, taking photos of my dogs, running with my dog (only one dog because the other doesn’t like running!), tennis, badminton, and baking.

-Congratulations again to Dr. Wang on being nominated as our “Vet of the Month”.
+Congratulations again to Dr. Wang on being nominated as our “Featured Vet”.
 We thank you for the vital and important work that you and your team at VCA Crown Hill Animal Hospital do for our furry best friends and we wish you all the very best!

 VCA Crown Hill Animal Hospital